In this article

 They are characters that are used for comparing values.

-For this the xml value of the content is used.
+For this is used the xml value of the content.

 1999.99